-- I make it every two years or so because it keeps well, and I always make a lot.
+- I mix the wild garlic salt every two years or so because it keeps well, and I always make a lot.
 Make sure it is completely dry before transferring to jars.

-- Flavorful oil using just a few leaves.
+- Flavorful wild garlic oil using just a few leaves.
 It needs about 20 days to steep.
 Perfect for salads and for drizzling on a finished dish.